Hengist and Horsa—Frisian Horses from Overseas That Founded the Kentish Kingdom

-It is at the inn The Prancing Pony in the village of Bree that the Hobbits hope to be safe from the screeching Nazgûl on their coal-black horses.
-The Prancing Pony is also where the Hobbits meet Strider, a wanderer who, in fact, is named Aragorn, the future first king of the Reunited Kingdom.
-Horses, wanderers, fugitive royalty, alliances, building armies, and first kings - this is what the epic saga of Hengist and Horsa is all about too.
-This is a saga of the events that happened 1,600 years ago; how in Kent the first Anglo-Saxon kingdom was established.
-A county that also happens to carry a blood-red flag with a prancing white horse.
-In this blog post, we will tell the version of events as they are being remembered by the Frisians.
+It is at the inn The Prancing Pony in the village of Bree that the Hobbits find refuge from the screeching Nazgûl on their coal-black horses.
+It is also here that they encounter Strider, the mysterious wanderer who is later revealed to be Aragorn—future king of the Reunited Kingdom.
+Horses, wanderers, fugitive royalty, shifting alliances, the forging of armies, and the rise of kings—these are also the hallmarks of the epic North Sea saga of Hengist and Horsa.
+A tale set 1,600 years ago, when the first Anglo-Saxon kingdom was founded in Kent.
+Fittingly, Kent still flies a blood-red flag adorned with a prancing white horse.
+In this blog post, we recount the story as it has been preserved by one of these North Sea peoples: the Frisians.

-Indeed, according to the Frisian version of the wanderer saga, the brothers Hengist and Horsa have the Frisian nationality.
-"Come on.
-This is a bridge or two too far, and too predictable!" one might object with some agitation.
-Before rosbifs close the internet tab or unfollow us, know that there actually is a lot of shadowiness around the origins of these notorious brothers in those pre-Dark Ages!
+Indeed, according to the Frisian version of the wanderer saga, the brothers Hengist and Horsa were of Frisian stock.
+“Oh come on—this is a bridge (or two) too far, and far too predictable!” one might object, eyebrows raised.
+But before any rosbifs slam this tab shut or hit ‘unfollow blog’ in indignation, be assured: there is a fair bit of murkiness surrounding the origins of these legendary brothers in those shadowy, pre–Dark Ages.

 Sjoch dêr de griene greiden, dy pronkje yn maitiidsfleur,